Chart Color Schemes

 Whitfield - Edge Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Whitfield - Edge Hill, as per the latest Census evaluation, 74.7% of dwellings were houses while 25.3% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's figures of 68.4% houses and 31.6% other dwellings.
-Home ownership in Whitfield - Edge Hill stood at 33.3%, with mortgaged properties at 33.0% and rented ones at 33.7%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in the area was recorded as $325, compared to Non-Metro Qld's $315.
-Nationally, Whitfield - Edge Hill's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Whitfield - Edge Hill, as per the latest Census evaluation, 74.7% of dwellings were houses while 25.3% consisted of other types such as semi-detached properties and apartments.
+This differs from Non-Metro Qld's figures which stood at 68.4% for houses and 31.6% for other dwellings.
+Home ownership in Whitfield - Edge Hill was high at 33.3%, with mortgaged dwellings at 33.0% and rented ones at 33.7%.
+The median monthly mortgage repayment in the area was $1,733, surpassing Non-Metro Qld's average of $1,517.
+Meanwhile, the median weekly rent figure was recorded at $325 compared to Non-Metro Qld's $315.
+Nationally, Whitfield - Edge Hill's mortgage repayments were lower than the Australian average of $1,863 while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing